Does Life Get Better? How Small Changes Lead to Big Results

 The Weight of Uncertainty

-The majority of us have this issue: we want change but don’t know how to get there.
+The majority of us face this issue: we want change, but we don’t know how to achieve it.
 When nothing seems to be going your way, it’s tempting to lose hope.
 You may have thoughts that go something like, “Am I not good enough?
 Is it my fault?
-And it just makes you feel worse, isn’t that right?
+And it just makes you feel worse.

 As time passes, you start to wonder if things actually get better.
 With this uncertainty comes a certain amount of anxiousness.
 The burden of questioning if you’re headed in the correct direction can be mentally taxing.
 You may even begin to believe that perhaps this is the way life is for certain people—trapped in a cycle with no way out.

-However, you have to understand that feeling trapped does not represent your identity or your abilities.
+However, you must understand that feeling trapped does not define your identity or abilities.
 It’s merely a step in the procedure.
 You’re not the only one who experiences it.

 So, does life get better?
-The answer is yes, but not because you’re going to suddenly wake up in a completely different situation.
+The answer is yes, but not because you’ll suddenly wake up in a completely different situation.
 Life does get better when you start embracing change, shifting your perspective, and taking small actions toward improvement.

 1. Focus on What You Can Control

-The first step to improving your life is acknowledging that you have no control over everything.
+The first step to making your life better is acknowledging that you have no control over everything.
 All the outside influences that seem to be beyond your control might quickly overwhelm you.

 Everything seems so vast and overwhelming: the job market, family expectations, and the global situation.
 However, the reality is that you have no real control over anything except yourself.